0xZ0F/Z0FCourse_ReverseEngineering/DOC/[ignore]/Readme.txt

-Malware.exe is the payload for the malware reversing secition.
+Malware.exe is the payload for the malware reversing section.
 All the exe does is display ASCII art.